Are Hot Paddles Pickleball’s Dirty Little Secret?

 Should You Care?

-If you are a pickleball player constantly looking for ways to improve your game, a good paddle is a basic requirement.
+For pickleball players constantly looking for ways to improve their game, a good paddle is a basic requirement.
 If your paddle-buying decision is based on what the pros use, it is important that you can trust what you are getting.
 If two players use the same make and model of a paddle brand, but one is tweaked, it makes for an uneven playing field.
 The integrity of the sport comes into question.

 If you feel that your paddle is generating more power than it used to, it’s perhaps time to give it a once over.